Overview

 - Cache responses when possible to reduce API calls

-- Use appropriate hostnames for your integration
+- Use appropriate hostnames for your integration (avoid using

 Avoiding Rate Limits